nkeoboupha/svm-image-classifier/README.md

 #### `LAMBDA`

 With each sample that a relevant vector is trained on, the vector is reduced in magnitude by a proportion determined by the product of `LAMBDA` and the current training rate.
-Smaller values encourage more accurate classification and larger values emphasise greater margins between the classes.
+Smaller values encourage more accurate classification and larger values emphasize greater margins between the classes.

 #### `STEP_REPORT_INTERVAL`